-Each Medicaid cost report is subject to either a field audit or a desk review by HHSC Cost Report Review Unit (CRRU) Financial Examiner staff to ensure the fiscal integrity of the program.
+Each Medicaid cost report is subject to either a field audit or a desk review by HHSC Cost Report Review Unit (CRRU) Audit staff to ensure the program's fiscal integrity.
 Cost report audits are performed in a manner consistent with generally accepted auditing standards (GAAS), which are included in Government Auditing Standards: Standards for Audit of Governmental Organizations, Programs, Activities, and Functions.
 These standards are approved by the American Institute of Certified Public Accountants and are issued by the Comptroller General of the United States.

-During a field audit or desk review, the provider must furnish any reasonable documentation requested by HHSC auditors within ten (10) working days of the request or a later date as specified by the auditors.
-If the provider does not present the requested material within the specified time, the audit or desk review is closed, and HHSC automatically disallows the costs in question, as per 1 TAC Section 355.105(b)(2)(B)(xviii).
-Refer also to 1 TAC Sections 355.105(f) and 355.106 for more information.
+During the course of a field audit or a desk review, the provider must furnish any reasonable documentation requested by HHSC auditors within ten (10) working days of the request or a later date as specified by the auditors.
+If the provider does not present the requested material within the specified time, the audit or desk review is closed, and HHSC automatically disallows the costs in question, pursuant to 1 TAC Section 355.105(b)(2)(B)(xviii).